youzunzhi/go2_odometry/README.md

 ## Launchfiles

 ### go2_odometry_switch.launch.py
-"Main" launch file that takes a "`mocap_type`" argument to select between odometry sources.
+"Main" launch file that takes a `mocap_type` argument to select between odometry sources.
 The choices are : `use_full_odom` (default), `fake`, `mocap`

 Command: